 For more information, check out: www.shunn.net/format/story.htm.
-That's an American site for American standard formatting, but it's much the same everywhere.

 In your cover letter, you don't need to describe your story, except maybe a word or two on the kind of story it is.
 Do list any previous publication successes, awards, whatever.
 Success breeds success.
 I've recently had a story picked up by the Tor anthology, Year's Best Fantasy #9-my first top-level American success.
 You can bet that's going into every cover letter from now on!